Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-fido2/pin-uv-auth-protocols.md

 # CTAP2 PIN/UV authentication protocols

-FIDO2 (sometimes more specifically referred to as CTAP2 in this document) has been design in such a way that plaintext PINs are never sent to the authenticator (the YubiKey).
+CTAP2 (the Client To Authenticator Protocol defined as part of the FIDO2 specification) has been designed in such a way that plaintext PINs are never sent to the authenticator (the YubiKey).
 This is to prevent unwanted eavesdropping between applications and the YubiKey - whether that be a software hook, or someone monitoring USB traffic with hardware.